kirill670/agentCores/README.md

 ID: general_navigator_agent, UID: d1f12a46, Version: 1
 ```

-Now to see an agent core use the following command
+Now to see an agentCore use the following command
 ```cmd
 > /showAgent general_navigator_agent
 ```